-Introduction: An experiment to show how the Metis Air Quality sensor can be used to detect an increase in pressure and explosive levels of hydrogen in a battery enclosure following the first venting phase of a single cell, informing decisions that can prevent the second venting event and thermal runaway of the whole battery system.
+Introduction: An experiment to show how the Metis Development Battery Safety Sensor can be used to detect an increase in pressure and explosive levels of hydrogen in a battery enclosure following the first venting phase of a single cell, informing decisions that can prevent the second venting event and thermal runaway of the whole battery system.

 Setup: To run the experiment and obtain the data, we used the following equipment:

 Data Visualisation: To imitate the elevated cell temperature that in real life scenarios might be caused by short circuit, overcharge, over-discharge, external heating or self-heating, a heating pad was wrapped around the cell to directly apply heat.
 A thermocouple was attached to show the external cell temperature.

 After approx. 11 minutes a cell temperature of 148 oC was reached and the cell began to visibly vent hazardous electrolyte and associated gases into the Perspex box used to imitate the air tight containment of a battery enclosure.

 Similarly, in the study: ‘Thermal-runaway experiments on consumer Li-ion batteries with metal-oxide and olvin-type cathodes’, the first vent, or the opening of the safety vent device of the battery housing occurred at approximately 160 oC*.

 The venting was detected immediately by the Battery Safety Sensor’s precision pressure sensor, the data from which is shown in the middle graph, below.
 A few seconds later, the venting was also detected through the rapid increase in Volatile Organic Compounds and Hydrogen – see the bottom two graphs.

 The application of heat to the cell was immediately ceased following the observation of the first venting event, preventing the cell reaching the temperature that would have triggered the second venting event or rapid thermal runaway.